-Services revenues are derived primarily from maintenance contracts, as well as professional and integration services and training.
-Services revenues increased \$5.9 million, or 19%, for the three-month period ended March 31, 2013, compared to the same period in 2012 (Restated).
-The increase was primarily the result of increased maintenance revenues, driven by maintenance contracts attached to new product sales.
+Services revenues are derived primarily from maintenance contracts, as well as professional services and training.
+Services revenues increased \$5.0 million, or 12.2%, for the three-month period ended September 30, 2013, compared to the same period in 2012 (Restated), and increased \$11.9 million, or 10.6%, for the nine-month period ended September 30, 2013, compared to the same period in 2012 (Restated).
+The increases for both periods were primarily the result of increased maintenance revenues, driven by maintenance contracts attached to new product sales.